isomerpages/moe-stgabrielssec/_c-c-a/Sports/Badminton.md

 ##### <u>Achievements</u>
 <br>
-In 2020, both 'B' and 'C' boys team performed well to advance to the next championship run.
-Due to COVID-19, further competitions were cancelled.
-We hope to continue this winning streak in the years ahead.

 In 2021, the "B" boys did well to advance to the Quarter-Finals of the South Zone competition.&nbsp;

 In 2022, both 'B' and 'C' Division did well to advance to the Quarter-Finals of the South Zone competition.

+In 2023, our 'B' Division advanced to the 2nd round of the South Zone competition.